filipszumski/currency-converter-and-data-react/README.md

 ## Description

 This is currency orientated application with currency converter and data.
-Application allows you to convert currencies base on actual rates, view latest and historical data from last 30 days.
+Application allows you to convert currencies based on actual rates, view latest and historical data from last 30 days.
 ## Technologies used

 - HTML